Facilitator of the month: Anna Swisher

 WTR Network: Hi Anna, could you share about your work?

-Anna: I have been running and facilitating an international online group since the pandemic began last year.
-We run in 3-month cycles, and every 3 months a new group forms.
-The amount of connection, intimacy, support, growth, and inspiration (across international boundaries!) that has transpired over the 5 seasons has been incredible.
-This group has included people from the U.S., South America, all over Europe, India, Africa, Canada, and Asia.
+Over the pandemic, we ran two years of an online 3-month Work That Reconnects group, which was really incredible.
+We ran in 3-month cycles, and the amount of connection, intimacy, support, growth, and inspiration (across international boundaries!) that transpired over the seasons was incredible.
+This group included people from the U.S., South America, all over Europe, India, Africa, Canada, and Asia.
 We also started running study/action groups, where people connect with 3 or 4 other individuals from the large group to support each other in taking real action in their local communities.
-This group has been incredibly heart-warming, inspiring, and supportive (to many people!) during the pandemic.

 WTR Network: Tell us a bit about yourself, how did you become involved in the WTR and what role does it have in your life?